 “(…) even the most automated systems rely on experts and managers to create and maintain rules and monitor the results.”

 —Thomas H. Davenport and Jeanne G. Harris, MIT

 In the British comedy series “Little Britain,” the running gag is of a customer service representative who denies reasonable requests.
 Just because the computer system doesn’t allow it for some unknown reasons.
 Even Wikipedia writes about this phrase.

 IBM once told me that the best business cases for artificial intelligence are those where humans lack the knowledge to come to proper decisions, whatever they are.
 Computers can help by supplying the required information.
 This creates added value, because the quality of the decisions will improve significantly.

-But there’s also a strong tendency to replace the human by a computer bases decision support system.
-The idea is that computers are better and more reliable decision makers.
+But there’s also a strong tendency to replace the human by a computer-based decision support system.
+The idea is that computers are better and more reliable decision-makers.

-At this point, users of these decisions making systems are no longer able to question the decisions directly.
+At this point, users of these decision-making systems are no longer able to question the decisions directly.
 And while we can discuss any human made decision with the decision maker itself, these discussions are void in the computer world.

 Eventually we can deconstruct the way decisions are made by looking into the code of the machine.
 But with the advent of machine learning and artificial intelligence, the decision support rules are generated over time.
 The artificial intelligence learns the rules based upon fuzzy data and historic data and events.
 It’s hardly possible to reconstruct the way a decision rule has been composed and applied over time.

 “Now things get weird.
 Nobody can answer, because nobody understands how these systems (…) produce their results.”